5 Advanced Ordnance Depot (5 AOD) was a short-lived Australian and New Zealand Ordnance Depot located in Singapore from 9 March 1970 to August 1971.

 South Africa

-Following the British model, the South African Ordnance Department for officers and the South African Ordnance Corps for men was established in 1923.
-Combining into a single Corps in 1933 and finally reorganising in 1939 when the Technical Services Corps and the ‘Q Services Corps’ was created.
+Drawing inspiration from the British model, South Africa established the South African Ordnance Department for officers and the South African Ordnance Corps for enlisted personnel in 1923.
+These two entities were later merged into a unified corps in 1933.
+In 1939, further reorganization occurred with the creation of the Technical Services Corps and the ‘Q Services Corps.’

 Rhodesia and Nyasaland

-The army of the Short-lived Federation of Rhodesia and Nyasaland (1953-1963) maintained the Rhodesia and Nyasaland Army Services Corps to provide logistical support to the Federal Army.
-The Rhodesia and Nyasaland Army Services Corps was divided into three branches;
+During the existence of the Short-lived Federation of Rhodesia and Nyasaland (1953-1963), the Federation’s army maintained the Rhodesia and Nyasaland Army Services Corps, which played a crucial role in providing logistical support to the Federal Army.
+This corps comprised three distinct branches:

-• The Ordnance & Supply Branch – Tasked with the provisioning of all Army arms, supplies, and equipment.
-150 soldiers strong.
+Ordnance & Supply Branch: This branch was responsible for the provisioning of all Army arms, supplies, and equipment.
+It consisted of 150 soldiers.

-• The Supply & Transport Branch – Comprised of one Askari Platoon, two Coloured Afro-Asian Platoons, and one Eurasian Platoon, the Supply & Transport Branch was tasked in delivering the supplies set aside by the Ordnance & Supply Branch to troops in the field.
-The total size was 180 men.
+Supply & Transport Branch: Comprising one Askari Platoon, two Coloured Afro-Asian Platoons, and one Eurasian Platoon, the Supply & Transport Branch had the critical responsibility of delivering supplies allocated by the Ordnance & Supply Branch to troops in the field.
+In total, this branch consisted of 180 personnel.

 Rhodesian and Nyasaland Army Service Corps cap badge 1955-1962.
 Robert McKie Collection